gcrsaldanha/codeflix/README.md

 ## Technical questions
+- [x] Review folder structure
-- [ ] Soft delete?
+- [x] Soft delete? – Nope.
-- [ ] Application layer instantiating DjangoRepsitory directly? – Gateway/Factory?
+- [x] Application layer instantiating DjangoRepsitory directly? – Gateway/Factory?
-- [ ] Review usecases
+- [x] Review usecases
-- [ ] Review e2e flow + tests
+- [x] Review e2e flow + tests
-  - [ ] TestListCategoryView should use the Repository or the use case for setup?
+  - [x] TestListCategoryView should use the Repository or the use case for setup?
-- [ ] Serializer and input/output of usecases
+- [x] Serializer and input/output of usecases
-- [ ] Should serialization of get / list be different? (maybe will need in future)
+- [x] Should serialization of get / list be different? (maybe will need in future)
-- [ ] id vs UUID
+- [x] id vs UUID
-  - [ ] Should Django model have default PK?
+  - [x] Should Django model have default PK?
 Or should we use provided UUID always (in domain layer)?
 - [x] Folder structure – app/domain/infra for each domain? category > app, domain, infra; genre > app, domain, infra...
-- [ ] Repository implementation: return created model?
+- [x] Repository implementation: return created model?
 E.g.: might have a new ID
 - [x] Notification: Entity depending directly on it
   - [x] Also, when should I throw the error?
 In the [customer](https://github.com/devfullcycle/fc-clean-architecture/blob/main/src/domain/customer/entity/customer.ts) it only throws in the constructor.
 The `chaneName` calls validate but does not raise any error.
 Should application do it?
 - [x] Testing category "validation" seems redundant – constructor, updating, etc.